En Bloc Capsulectomy

 In some cases, the outside shell of the implant breaks down causing silicone to leak and the scar tissue around the implant to harden.
 It is important to understand that your implants should be removed for this reason.

-En bloc removal is when the surgeon removes the scar tissue (or capsule) and implant at the same time, with the implant still inside the intact scar tissue capsule.
-En bloc removal allows the silicone and other chemicals to stay inside the intact scar tissue capsule as it is removed.
+Breast Implant removal is when the surgeon removes the scar tissue (or capsule) and implant at the same time, with the implant still inside the intact scar tissue capsule.
+Breast Implant removal allows the silicone and other chemicals to stay inside the intact scar tissue capsule as it is removed.